 The easiest way on earth to steep the perfect cup with your loose tea is to use a loose leaf tea infuser.
 It is very simple to use and with no-mess cleanup!
 Just add your tea and hot water to the tea maker.
 When your steeping time is up (don’t forget to be patient for each type of tea!)
 Rest the tea maker on your favorite mug to release the tea through the strainer at the bottom of the tea maker!
 Easy-peasy-1-2-3!
 To clean, use a spoon to take out used tea leaves and rinse with water.
 The filter also comes apart for extensive clean in the dishwasher.
 (And don’t forget to share your used tea leaves with your garden - your flowers will thank you.)

-Another form of tea straining is to use an infuser basket (or this style infuser works well too).
+Another form of tea straining is to use an infuser basket.
 It simply sets on top of your cup or mug.
 Place the tea in the infuser and pour the hot water over the leaves and let it steep into your cup.

 Steep tea right in your cup

 This is another easy way to make loose leaf tea.
 Simply put your tea leaves directly into your cup, pour in the hot water, and steep until ready.
 Note: Your leaves will be floating in the water, so only use this method if you don’t mind a few tea leaves bumping your lips and/or ingesting a few leaves.
 Remember to turn to your friend and ask “do I have anything, uh, stuck...?”